iay/shibboleth-idp-docker/README.md

 In the current iteration, the Jetty configuration has been moved inside the container image.
 As part of the build, the `jetty-base-9.4` directory in this repository is copied to `/opt/jetty-base` in the image.
-This is still _derived_ from the same source, but no longer depends on undocumened features of the Shibboleth installer, and comes pre-customised for the container environment.
+This is still _derived_ from the same source, but no longer depends on undocumented features of the Shibboleth installer and comes pre-customised for the container environment.
 Additionally, it lives outside the `/opt/shibboleth-idp` directory, which gives a cleaner separation between Jetty and the IdP.